microsoft/pxt-arcade/docs/skillmap/story/card2.md

 ## Finish

 Congratulations, you've finished your greeting card!

-Click "Finish" to save your card to your gallery so you can share it (or keep building.)
+Click "Done" to save your card to your gallery so you can share it (or keep building.)

 ```assetjson